odicforcesounds/The-Challenge/docs/README.md

 - Anyway, I share everything for free and using some super simple ideas ( even a child can have them ) I try to solve world wide Economic and Social Problems :)
 - This is Monkey Try not Monkey Choice!!!!
 - Monkey knows you will make joke of that, while Monkey and world children make joke of you! :D ( don't be mad with us )
+- Monkey Time-Spended in something don't make something value, but monkey it self.
+Are You giving value to something that is not part of Yourself!?

 ## Asking Colaboration Help from All Brands of the World